- Recommendations for Physicians Treating Patients with Hemophilia A and B, von Willebrand Disease, and other Congenital Bleeding Disorders:

 There are now two products available for treatment of Antithrombin deficiency.

-2. The second product is a plasma-derived human Antithrombin that is pasteurized as a viral attenuation method.
-(Table VI.A.)
+2. The second product is a plasma-derived human Antithrombin concentrate that is subjected to pasteurization and nanofiltration as viral attenuation methods.
+(Table VII.A.)

 There is now a plasma-derived Protein C product licensed in the U.S. to treat Protein C deficiency.
 It has three viral attenuation steps.
-(Table VI.B.)
+(Table VII.B.)

-6. The following single-donor blood components may be used for treating rare bleeding disorders.
+7. The following blood components may be used to treat rare bleeding disorders.

 b.
 Cryoprecipitate is the only currently available product for dysfibrinogenemia.
-Because it has not undergone any viral attenuation steps, cryoprecipitate should not be used to treat patients with factor XIII deficiency except in life- and limb-threatening emergencies when Factor XIII concentrate is not immediately available.
-(See Section E.3.a. above) (Table VII.B.)
+Because it has not undergone any viral attenuation steps, cryoprecipitate should not be used to treat patients with afibrinogenemia or factor XIII deficiency except in life- and limb-threatening emergencies when Fibrinogen concentrate or Factor XIII concentrate is not immediately available.
+(See Section F.1.b. and F.3.a. above) (Table VIII.B.)

 b.
-Tranexamic acid (Lysteda) is an oral antifibrinolytic agent that is used to treat menorrhagia.
+Tranexamic acid (Lysteda) is an oral antifibrinolytic agent that is approved for treatment of menorrhagia.
 The dose is 1300 mg (two 650 mg tablets) every 8 hours for 5 days during menstruation.
 Note that women taking Lysteda should not take plasma-derived Factor IX Complex Concentrates or plasma-derived activated Prothrombin Complex Concentrates for inhibitors.
-(Table VIIIB)
+(Table IX.B.)

 1. Decisions about the selection of products for treatment of hemophilia are complicated for patients, families, and treating physicians.
 When choosing the appropriate products for their patients with hemophilia, physicians will need to continue to exercise their best judgment based on their assessment of emerging data.
 Education, psychosocial support, and financial counseling for patients and families are critical components of comprehensive care.